Move over too-big-to-fail. Here comes too-big-to-manage.

 In his Senate testimony last week, Dimon defended the largest banks, saying they are needed to provide services to multinational corporations, including lines of credit that can reach billions of dollars.
 He also noted that JPMorgan’s size helped it weather the 2008 economic collapse.

 “Our diversification was a source of strength in the crisis,” Dimon said.
 “It was not a source of weakness.”

 Still, with JPMorgan facing federal investigations by the Justice Department, the Securities and Exchange Commission and other agencies over the loss, Dimon’s status as an industry spokesman on over-regulation has been somewhat deflated.
-None of the chief executives of the other major banks -- Citigroup Inc. (C), Morgan Stanley (MS), Wells Fargo & Co.
-(WFC), and Bank of America Corp (BAC). -- have been as vocal in the public policy arena.
+None of the chief executives of the other major banks -- Citigroup Inc. (C:US), Morgan Stanley (MS:US), Wells Fargo & Co.
+(WFC:US), and Bank of America Corp (BAC:US). -- have been as vocal in the public policy arena.

 Richard Fisher, a Democrat who is president of the Federal Reserve Bank of Dallas, has been a vocal supporter of curtailing Wall Street’s biggest firms.
 He wrote in the regional bank’s 2011 annual report in March that “downsizing the behemoths over time into institutions that can be prudently managed and regulated across borders is the appropriate policy response.”

 Bair, who helmed the FDIC through the credit crisis, has started a group of business executives and former regulators and senators to counter the big bank lobby in Washington.
 While her Systemic Risk Council hasn’t come to a policy position on breaking up the largest banks, it’s likely to consider it.